Nx-Makomva/personal-space-invaders-game/README.md

 Testing
-Testing was conducted to ensure the game was free of bugs and performed well across different devices and browsers.
+Testing was conducted to ensure the game performed well across different devices and browsers.
 Feedback from friends and testers was gathered to identify any issues and make necessary improvements to the gameplay experience.